Alternative rock: Great Britain in 1980s

-Early 1990s: Popularization
+1990s: Mainstream success

 By the start of the 1990s, the music industry was enticed by alternative rock's commercial possibilities and major labels had already signed Jane's Addiction, Red Hot Chili Peppers and Dinosaur Jr. In early 1991, R.E.M. went mainstream worldwide with Out of Time while becoming a blueprint for many alternative bands.

 The first edition of the Lollapalooza festival became the most successful tour in North America in July and August 1991.
-For Dave Grohl of Nirvana who caught it near Los Angeles in an open-air amphitheater, "it felt like something was happening, that was the beginning of it all".
+For Dave Grohl of Nirvana who attended the festival at an open-air amphitheater in Southern California, "it felt like something was happening, that was the beginning of it all".
 The tour helped change the mentalities in the music industry: "by that fall, radio and MTV and music had changed.
-I really think that if it weren’t for Perry [Farrell], if it weren’t for Lollapalooza, you and I wouldn’t be having this conversation right now".
+I really think that if it weren't for Perry [Farrell], if it weren't for Lollapalooza, you and I wouldn't be having this conversation right now".